Storm Force Ten

 Storm Force Ten is the tenth studio album by British folk rock band Steeleye Span, released in 1977 by Chrysalis Records.
 Until their 2013 album Wintersmith, released 36 years after Storm Force Ten, this album was the band's last production to reach the charts, topping out at 191 on Billboard's Pop charts.
 After Rocket Cottage, Bob Johnson and Peter Knight left the band.
 As there was still a contractual obligation, they invited Martin Carthy back again.
 Back in 1971 when Martin Carthy had joined he had recommended John Kirkpatrick but they decided on fiddler Peter Knight instead.
 This time they accepted his recommendation and Kirkpatrick's fiery accordion playing replaced Knight's fiddle.

 John Tobler writes on the 1996 reissue of Storm Force Ten:

 Steeleye's ninth original LP, Rocket Cottage was released in late 1976, and appeared only weeks before 'Anarchy in the UK', the debut single by The Sex Pistols, which may have contributed to the less than spectacular chart showing of the Steeleye LP.
 It was again produced by Mike Batt, but when the follow up to a Top 10 album fails to reach the Top 40, something is amiss.

 The title may refer to the fact that Storm Force Ten is their tenth album or it may be a reference to tensions the band was experiencing after producing 10 albums in just 7 years and performing almost continuously during that period.
 Mike Batt pressured the band to record Rocket Cottage in only one week.
 The band nominally broke up after the album was released.
-Shortly after the album was released vocalist Maddy Prior released her first solo album.
+Shortly after the album was released vocalist Maddy Prior released her first solo album, Woman in the Wings.